Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-W_czo-nZ4hw.md

 ### Transcript

-> will there be other bosses i'm not sure if i didn't know i wouldn't be able to say so
+> will there be other bosses I'm not sure if I didn't know I wouldn't be able to say so